BT Tower, Birmingham: History

 The tower was designed to be stable in high winds.
 Channels at each corner funnel the wind to counteract the force of the wind swaying the structure.
 A stable platform is necessary so that the microwave dishes mounted on the side of the structure keep line of sight with the remote transmitter they are communicating with.

 There were two steel rails on one wall on which a trolley was designed to run to carry the dishes up to the aerial galleries.
-The original horn dishes were too heavy for the roof mounted crane to lift and had to be stripped down, even in this state they were only just under the crane's maximum load capacity.
+The original horn dishes were too heavy for the roof mounted crane to lift and had to be stripped down: even in this state they were only just under the crane's maximum load capacity.

 The ability to lift dishes was dependent on the weather and to complicate matters, the steel rails only went to the bottom of the first aerial gallery.
 To get the dishes higher a steel cable system was used that was mounted on poles.
 When the trolley reached the aerial gallery it had to be disconnected from the rails and swung out to attach to the cables.

 In August 2003, the tower was painted an ultramarine blue to cover the existing light brown which had started to discolour.
 The balconies were painted a dark shade of blue.
 On 18 March 2004, local comedian Jasper Carrott switched on the night-time illuminations of the tower in response to Birmingham City Council's policy of encouraging the illumination of local landmarks.

-The tower is home to a pair of peregrines, with a webcam installed in 2010.
+The tower is home to a pair of peregrine falcons, with a webcam installed in 2010.

 On 5 February 2012, the last of the large analogue aerial dishes was removed following a migration to digital transmission.
 Around eighty smaller dishes remain.

 In 2020, scaffolding surrounded the tower as the structure underwent some refurbishments.
-These improvements included removing older satellites and antennas that were no longer in use.
+These improvements included removing older satellite dishes and antennas that were no longer in use.
 This subsequently reduced the height of the overall tower from 152m to 140m.
 The refurbishment was completed in May 2022.